Tuesday, Sept 8th at 7 pm at the home of Allen and Carole Fanslow, 31 Bridgeview Pl. Stratford CT 06614 For directions, or if lost, call 203-375-1284

 Meetings are generally the 2nd Monday of January, March, May, September and November.
-This is a special meeting to address recent developments.
+The meeting date was changed this month in observance of Rosh Hashanah.

 Details about this property can be found below and at our website: Friends of Remington Woods

 Remington Woods, a 422 acre urban open space, should be off-limits for development and instead should be preserved as a park or open space for the people of Stratford, Bridgeport and surrounding towns.
 Yet certain politicians won't let go of their dream to destroy this space - their most recent proposal is to build office buildings and a hotel on this property.

 There are plenty of true brown fields in the area that should instead be cleaned up and used for office space and hotels, not a precious and rare urban open space such as this one.

 That's why we've created a petition to Mayor Bill Finch, Mayor John A. Harkins, Ellen J. Kullman, CEO, Dupont, The Connecticut State House, The Connecticut State Senate, Governor Dan Malloy, Rep. Jim Himes (CT-4), Sen. Richard Blumenthal (CT-1), and Sen. Chris Murphy (CT-2), which says: